 1) What do you do to maintain a positive mental attitude and stay motivated?

 Every morning after I get up, I meditate for about an hour.
-It's a great way for me to begin my day.
+It's a great way for me to start the day.
 I just eliminate anything negative that may come to mind and focus on all the positive energy I can obtain.
-And I feel stress-free after I'm done.
+And I feel stress free after I'm done.
 Not many people out there will do it.
-But they should really try it and see for themselves that it does work.
+But they should really try it and see for themselves.

 2) What's the best way to get your foot in the door?

 Market yourself a lot.
 Get in touch with industry people any way you can.
 It could range from doing an internship at a station to even social media.
-Let them know that you are out there and you are willing to take anything that you can.
-And if you're lucky, that right opportunity will come along to you.
-It won't be easy, but it doesn't hurt to try real hard.
+Let them know that you are out there and you are "chomping on the bit," so to speak.
+And maybe, just maybe, that right opportunity will come along to you.
+It won't be easy, but it doesn't hurt to try.

 3) What has been your best resource for finding out about job openings?

 4) What is the next job you'd like to obtain?

 I would truly love to be an on-air personality.
 But I know it won't be easy for someone like me who hasn't been in radio for a long time to get that gig right away.
 I'm open to do just about anything in the meantime.
 I can operate a board and even write and produce.
 Just don't ask me to get you coffee.
 That's not what I'm looking for.